ga-wdi-boston/html-css-layout/README.md

 > container's height shrinking down to nothing.
 To fix this, we use a "cleafix
 > hack" by applying `overflow: hidden;` to the container's style declarations.

-#### Your Turn : Basic Positioning (Dimensions, Float/Clear)
+### Lab: Basic Positioning (Dimensions, Float/Clear)

-In your squads, create simple look-alikes that mimic the layout (but **not** the actual content) of one of the following sites, using what you've learned about so far about CSS positioning (including margin, padding, float and clear).
+Working with your squads on the `float-site` branch, use [index.html](index.html) to create simple look-alikes that mimic the layout (but **not** the actual content) of one of the following sites, using what you've learned about so far about CSS positioning (including margin, padding, float and clear).

 -   [Boston Globe](http://bostonglobe.com)
 -   [Wikipedia](http://en.wikipedia.org/wiki/Main_Page)
 -   [Reddit](http://reddit.com)

-> Hint: Start by drawing a sketch, and breaking up the content of the page into nested boxes!

-### Advanced CSS Positioning
+## Advanced CSS Positioning

-#### Media Queries
+## Media Queries
 Using `%` dimensions allows you, to a certain degree, to account for a variety of screen sizes by scaling up linearly.
 Sometimes, however, you don't want to scale linearly; instead you want size to be fixed sometimes, to scale linearly